-The Walking Dead’s seventh season wrapped up this week with the season finally culminating in all-out war, the show’s protagonists taking the fight to maniacal tyrant Negan - who has decidedly overstayed his welcome with the residents of Alexandria.
+The Walking Dead’s seventh season wrapped its mid-season order on December 11 with implications that it’s heading toward all-out war.
+The show’s protagonists have found themselves squished under the thumb of the maniacal tyrant Negan, who has overstayed his welcome with the residents of Alexandria.

-So we delved deep into the graphic novel series to determine just that - where to next for The Walking Dead?
+It’s clear that the show is approaching its pinnacle, so we delved deep into the graphic novel series to determine where The Walking Dead will go next.

 The source material (spoiler alert)

-In the graphic novel, Negan’s group The Saviors is vanquished while Negan himself is taken prisoner by Rick.
-After this climactic coup, the comics jump ahead two years and reveal our characters continuing to expand into new territories, founding new communities, and coming into conflict with a new group named The Whisperers.
+In the graphic novel, Negan’s group, The Saviors, is vanquished while Negan himself is taken prisoner by Rick.
+After this climactic coup, the comics jump ahead two years and reveal our characters continuing to expand into new territories, founding new communities and coming into conflict with a new group called The Whisperers.
 The run of the comic series is still open-ended, and if you use their pace as a guide, it would take about another four seasons of the show just to see this play out on screen.

-With zombies becoming less relevant and more a device for inserting action sequences into otherwise bland episodes, humans have long been the more threatening foes, with the story seemingly revolving around the challenges of cultivating a burgeoning society.
+With zombies becoming less relevant and something of a device for inserting action sequences into otherwise bland episodes, humans have long been the more threatening foes, with the story seemingly revolving around the challenges of cultivating a burgeoning society.

-Considering that Kirkman has already flouted at rumors of the show culminating with a zombie cure, the most likely scenario is having Rick’s group witness the restoration of society to a point where one can see how the seeds of a new world order will later bear fruit.
-Sure, we could see international societies, new governments, the redrawing of borders, but that would require a lot of patience from the fans.
-No matter how grand the scale of the show becomes, the writers are tasked with coloring in the fine details of how to approach a conclusion without stories seeming like just larger rehashes of what we’ve already seen.
+Considering that Kirkman has already flouted at rumours of the show culminating with a zombie cure, the most likely scenario is having Rick’s group witness the restoration of society to a point where you can see how the seeds of a new world order will later bear fruit.
+We could see international societies, new governments, and the redrawing of borders, but they would all require a lot of patience from the fans.
+No matter how grand the scale of the show becomes, the writers are tasked with colouring in the finer details of how to approach a conclusion without stories seeming like larger rehashes of what we’ve already seen.